Som-Energia/somenergia-tomatic/doc/tomatic-context.md

 Interactions:

 - Tomatic will redirect agents to the OV using a hijacked user to help customers to spot problems
-- [NIY] Tomatic will ask the OV for the later operations a customer has made
+- TODO: Tomatic will ask the OV for the later operations a customer has made

 ## Human Resources System (Odoo Laboral)

-Human resources system stores information on the people working at Somenergia.
+Human resources system stores information on the people working at company.
-It holds information such as personal Vacations, common Holidays, Leaves, Teams...
+It holds information such as personal Vacations, common Holidays, ongoing Leaves, Teams...

 Interactions:

-- Tomatic will aks the HRS for such information in order to plan attention timetables.
+- Tomatic will ask the HRS for holidays/vacations/leaves in order to plan attention timetables.
+- Tomatic will ask the HRS for teams/groups to apply role restrictions, topic routing...

 ## Internal Messaging (Google Chat)